blue-sky-sea/Group-level-Emotion-Classification-via-Reinforced-Self-training/README.md

 # Idea
 performance-driven semi-supervised learning that learns an unlabeled data selection policy with RL, instead of using random sampling.
+Few-shot Learning for lack of data collected from 3 minute experiment
 # Reinforced SSL
 1.Partition the unlabeled data space
 2.Train a RL agent to select useful unlabeled data